 IDT4C offers the following courses in the Minor in Digital Marketing or in Digital Communication of the Master of Science in Communication and Economics:

 - Digital Marketing

 - Information Management and RetrievalUsability and Webanalitics

-Moreover ITC offers a levelling Computer Science atelier for newly enrolled students in the BSc in Communication Sciences and elective courses.
+Moreover IDT4C offers a levelling Computer Science atelier for newly enrolled students in the BSc in Communication Sciences and elective courses.